Only recently have bamboo utensils become well-known around the world.

 This means that if you leave a bamboo utensil behind in a heated pot, it will still be cool enough to the touch.

 They are perfect for soups and risotto that require considerable stirring to get right as your hand stays cool.

 The problem with using metal utensils on non-stick surfaces is that they tend to create scratches.

-Bamboo is soft enough to not scratch such surfaces, so they can remain intact and functional for much longer.
+Bamboo is soft enough not to scratch such surfaces, so it can remain intact and functional for much longer.

 The Bad Part

 Despite the many advantages of bamboo, there are some issues that you will need to know about.

 These may not be deal-breakers, but they should be considered before you make a purchase.